wazuh/wazuh-documentation/source/proof-of-concept-guide/index.rst

   To install these components, see the :ref:`Installation guide <installation_guide>` section.

-- You also need an Apache server running on the Wazuh agent RHEL 7 host system.
+* You also need the following systems running on the Wazuh agent RHEL 7 host system to test some of the POCs in this guide.

+    * Apache server
+    * Docker

 Proofs of Concept
 -----------------